-Installing and Licensing the Software Managing Your Data Vista Compatibility Apple Mac Users Updates and Support How to help Support help you!
-Tenant Management Property Management Finance Management Tracking Costs and Expenditures
+Downloading the Software Installing the Software Problems During Installation Licensing/Accessing the Software Managing Your Data Apple Mac Users Updates and Support How to help Support help you!
+Tenant Management

-Installing and Licensing the Software
+Downloading the Software

-How do I install the software?
+How do I download and install the software?

 When clicking on the download link at this website, users of Internet Explorer or AOL browsers may have the option to Run the installation file.
 Firefox users may have the option to Open the file.
 You should not run or open the file from the website.
 You should use the Save option to download the file onto your computer.
-There are 2 reasons:

 2. Sometimes corruption can occur in the installation file when running or opening the file from the website.
 This can cause errors which may prevent the software functioning correctly.